Journal of Indo-European Studies: History

 JIES was founded in 1973 by Lithuanian archaeologist and anthropologist Marija Gimbutas, Belgian-American philologist Edgar C. Polomé, Finnish linguist Raimo Aulis Anttila, and British publisher Roger Pearson, and published through Pearson's Institute for the Study of Man.

-The collaboration with Roger Pearson, "one of Americas foremost Nazi apologists and quite clearly a racist with one of the worlds best web of contacts", has sparked some controversy.
+The collaboration with Roger Pearson, "one of Americas foremost Nazi apologists and quite clearly a racist with one of the worlds [sic] best web of contacts", has sparked some controversy.
 The Institute for the Study of Man also publishes Mankind Quarterly and the Journal of Social, Political and Economic Studies, known to champion "debunked pseudoanthropological claims of a racial Aryanist diaspora".

 Pearson was on the journal's editorial board for many years, which prompted some scholars to boycott the journal.
 However, In 2002 American psychologist William H. Tucker noted that, unlike Pearson's other publications, editorial control of JIES was left to Gimbutas and Polomé.
 In this context, Tucker referred to the JIES as the one publication at the [Institute for the Study of Man] of acknowledged academic value.

 In 2017, the journalist Karin Bojs interviewed archaeologist and long-time JIES editor J. P. Mallory on the topic:

 Mallory makes it clear to me that he totally disagrees with Pearson’s views, such as the supposed existence of races hypothetically linked to different levels of intelligence.
 However, he believes democracy should allow researchers to write about crackpot theories, including politically sensitive ones.
 Moreover, if Pearson did not publish the Journal of Indo-European Studies, who would?
 Mallory hopes to see one of Pearson’s sons take over soon.

 In 2000, American journalists Chip Berlet and Matthew Nemiroff Lyons applied the terms "racialist" and "Aryanist" to the journal, although without giving any specific examples of such content.